-Organizations today looking to expand their brand reach and increase website traffic and clicks often turn to paid media, which involves purchasing ad space on one or more media channels–search engines, blogs, social media sites, etc.–and using that space to promote content or broadcast messages relevant to a specific audience.
+Organizations today looking to expand their brand reach and increase website traffic and clicks often turn to paid media, which involves purchasing ad space on one or more media channels and using that space to promote content or broadcast messages relevant to a specific audience.

-Paid media can be an effective marketing strategy; the challenge with it, however, is maintaining the balance between conversion volume and cost efficiency.
-Using BlueConic to address the logistical considerations for paid media activation can help you maximize your reach without compromising the efficiency of your marketing investment.
+Paid media can be an effective marketing strategy, but you need to balance conversion volume and cost efficiency.
+Using BlueConic for paid media activation can help you maximize your reach without compromising the efficiency of your marketing investment.

 Value-Based Outcome

-All BlueConic use cases are associated with one or more Value-Based Outcomes, which are defined areas of focus that help you measure the value of a CDP to your overall business.
-The paid media use case can be closely related to the Value-Based Outcomes of Smarter Customer Engagement and Increased Agility and Flexibility.
+All BlueConic use cases are associated with one or more Value-Based Outcomes that help you measure the value of a CDP to your overall business.
+The paid media use case relates to the Value-Based Outcomes of Smarter Customer Engagement and Increased Agility and Flexibility.

 Before you begin